Nihal018/Student-Dropout-Risk-Prediction/README.md

   - Handling of missing values (imputation strategies employed).
   - Renaming columns for clarity and consistency.
   - Conversion of binary features (e.g., Yes/No to 1/0).
-  - Scaling: `RobustScaler` applied to `infrastructure_score` during EDA/preprocessing stages before feeding to some models. _(Note: The final `model.ipynb` might handle scaling differently per model, e.g., XGBoost often doesn't require explicit scaling of inputs)._
+  - Scaling: `RobustScaler` applied to `infrastructure_score` during EDA/preprocessing stages before feeding to models.
   - The `EDA.ipynb` saves the `preprocessed_student_data.csv` which is then used by `model.ipynb`.

 ### 3. Final Modeling Dataset (`model.ipynb`)